 What body temperature is considered normal for a dog?
 Normal temperature in dogs of small and large breeds.
-How to measure the temperature of a dog What temperature is considered in a dog
+How to measure a dog's temperature What is a dog's temperature?

-Body temperature is the main indicator of health for people and for our smaller brothers.
+Body temperature is the main indicator of health for people and for our little brothers.
 It determines how the pet feels.
-That is why it is so important to know the temperature indicators (normal, hyperthermia, hypothermia), to be able to measure the temperature and provide the first medical care on one's own.
+This is why it is so important to know temperature indicators (normal, hyperthermia, hypothermia), be able to measure temperature and provide first aid. medical care on one's own.

 Causes of fever in dogs